chernobylcitybus/House-Prices-Advanced-Regression-Techniques/README.md

 print("\nThe train data size after dropping Id feature is : {} ".format(train.shape))
 print("The test data size after dropping Id feature is : {} ".format(test.shape))
 ```

+>The train data size before dropping Id feature is : (1460, 81)
+>The test data size before dropping Id feature is : (1459, 80)
+>The train data size after dropping Id feature is : (1460, 80)
+>The test data size after dropping Id feature is : (1459, 79)

 Next I took a look at the outliers that were mentioned by the Ames Housing Data Documentation:
 ```
 fig, ax = plt.subplots()